Moritz-Bergemann/efficient-transformer-uda/ai-team/pipeline_notes.md

 - These losses must then be forwarded to the decoder somehow.
 - We need to add a "train only domain classifier" functionality to make sure we can train on the target set
 - All of this should then be pretty reusable for the cross-attention experiments.

+## Creating a custom Model fully for Domain Adversarial
+This lets us do the following cool things:
+- Properly calculate DA loss + seg loss (rather than hacking it)
+  - Doing it for this reason!
+And others I've already forgotten.
+- Lets us add "train only the discriminator" or "don't train the discriminator" function, which is really useful!
+What this does could also be modified depending on the situation.
+(For example, training the patchwise discriminators.)
+- Make the adversary part of the base model config?
+This might be pushing it though, since it would need to be super versatile
+  - I don't know about this - sometimes it should take in encoder stuff, sometimes decoder stuff.
+Where would that be defined?
+  - It would make more sense for `DomainAdversarialSegmentor`'s `forward_train()` to just account for domain adversarial features being passed around
+    - UNLESS we just make it an extra step there, in `forward_train()`.
+Is that stupid?
+I think it kind of is, it restrains us from using decoder output in the segmentor if we want to.

+- **WAIT**!
+Can't we just do this using a domain adversarial decode head superclass?
+  - If we do this, the encoder can't have any domain adversarial bits
+  - We also can't really do "train only the discriminator", since that information needs to get to the decode head somehow

+## Things I don't quite know yet
+- Where should we apply weighting to the adversarial loss?
+Should we weight the actual loss output, apply it as part of gradient reversal, or something else?
+  - I think there's a difference between these - doing it right at the end will affect how much the discriminator is updated, whereas I don't think the other ones will
+  - **Ask the team about this**